Irish bouzouki: Name and categorization

 The octave mandolin is usually regarded as having a shorter scale length than the Irish bouzouki, in the vicinity of 20 to 23 inches (50 to 59 cm).
 Irish bouzoukis most often range from 24 to 25 inches (60 to 65 cm), with some long-scale instruments extended to 26 or even 27 inches (66 to 68 cm).

 Mandolin luthiers producing an octave mandolin are more likely to use mandolin tuning machines and reproduce the details and styling of their American-style carved top and back mandolins.
-Some luthiers choose to refer to their clearly bouzouki-style instruments as "octave mandolins", or even as "mandocellos", despite optimizing the design for the G_{2}−D_{3}−A_{3}−D_{4} tuning.
+Some luthiers choose to refer to their clearly bouzouki-style instruments as "octave mandolins", or even as "mandocellos," despite optimizing the design for the G_{2}−D_{3}−A_{3}−D_{4} tuning.

 Amongst many luthiers and musicians the Irish bouzouki is considered to be part of the mandolin family, but for others this new family of instruments is a separate development.
-In actuality, in the study of musical instruments the mandolin-like and lute-like instruments are part of a single, large family of plucked stringed instruments that includes all types of bouzouki.
-Since the genesis of the Irish bouzouki in the late 1960s, some luthiers have incorporated so many aspects of mandolin construction – particularly when building arch-top Irish bouzoukis – that for many, quibbling over categorization is a moot point.
+In the study of musical instruments the mandolin-like and lute-like instruments are part of a single, large family of plucked stringed instruments that includes all types of bouzouki.
+Since the genesis of the Irish bouzouki in the late 1960s, so many luthiers have incorporated so many aspects of mandolin construction – particularly when building archtop Irish bouzoukis – that for many, quibbling over categorization is a moot point.

 Luthier Stefan Sobell adopted the old, disused term "cittern" to name his modern, mandolin-based instruments.
 He originally used the term for short scale instruments irrespective of the number of their strings, but now uses "cittern" for all five-course instruments irrespective of scale length, and "octave mandolin" to all four-course instruments, leaving out bouzouki entirely.